madrilene/lenesaile.com/src/en/pages/index.md

   lead: "Send me a mail at [hola@lenesaile.com](mailto:hola@lenesaile.com) and tell me about your project, opportunities or whatever you have in mind!
 I'm always up for a chat."
 ---

-I make sure that a website is ==fast and loads only what is necessary==.
-Everyone should be able to find their way around immediately and a website should be ==accessible and usable for as many people as possible==.
-The field of accessibility is huge and complex - I am constantly learning.
+I make sure that a website is ==fast and loads only what is necessary.== Everyone should be able to find their way around immediately and a website should be ==accessible and usable for as many people as possible.== The field of accessibility is huge and complex - I am constantly learning.

 I do not create websites based on premade templates/themes and I do not use website builders.
 I plan, design and program all websites from scratch.